-The heart of the Algosphere’s functioning is its Centres of Interest.
+The heart of the Algosphere’s functioning is its Centers of Interest.
 These are groups of allies focused on specific themes or issues, and that can collaborate, share information and develop projects in any way they choose.
-A Centre of Interest can also make proposals for consideration by all of the Algosphere’s allies.
-The existence of a Centre of Interest does not in any way imply official endorsement of its goals by the Algosphere or its allies.
-Only specific proposals that have been accepted can be considered to have the backing of the
+A Center of Interest can also make proposals for consideration by all of the Algosphere’s allies.
+The existence of a Center of Interest does not in any way imply official endorsement of its goals by the Algosphere or its allies.
+Only specific proposals that have been accepted can be considered to have the backing of the Alliance.

 Joining the Algosphere

 Every individual in the world is considered to have the status of “invitee” of the Algosphere, and has the right to make proposals and participate in discussions, though not to make decisions.
 An invitee becomes an ally after a welcoming process in which an existing ally – provided for them by the Alliance if they do not already have a contact – introduces them to the functioning of the Alliance and confirms that alleviating suffering in the world is also an ethical priority for them.
 This welcoming process is intended to reinforce the human bonds that form the backbone of the Alliance, and to promote the growth of the Alliance through a self-replicative process dependent on human interaction.
 The process is flexible and informal, and may take the form of one of more conversations, according to the needs of the invitee and their accompanying ally.
 The accompanying ally then helps to register the new ally in the Algosphere database and continues to accompany them as long as necessary to facilitate their integration into the network.